 As a library, TrueVFS provides simple, uniform, transparent, thread-safe, read/write access to archive files as if they were virtual directories in a file system path.
 TrueVFS provides the client module TrueVFS Access with the API for convenient access to its (federated virtual) file system space.

 Writing an application for this API is really simple: Please have a look at the page Getting Started to learn how to generate a TrueVFS client application from a Maven archetype in about ten minutes or have a look at the tutorial.

-As a framework, TrueVFS provides the API to write file system drivers which plug-in to its federated file system space.
+As a framework, TrueVFS provides the API to write pluggable file system drivers which seemlessly integrate into the federated file system space.
 The module TrueVFS Kernel modules features federating, multithreading, multiplexing, caching and accounting so that (archive) file system drivers do not need to take care of these aspects of a (virtual) file system.